• Skip to primary navigation

 I know that a life lived in fear is a life half lived and, anyway, it’s not all about me.
 So I let the kids do their thing.
 But whenever Mama Alligator and I run into each other, we nod and smile encouragingly because we know.

-Filed Under: Life Shannon 3 Comments
+Filed Under: Inspiration Shannon 3 Comments

 Reader Interactions